 I was asked to explain 'why Ennio?" while preparing this post (i.e. watching 20+ Ennio-scored movies back-to-back on Prime), and I really tried: When it comes to scores, I said, proudly, there is Ennio Morricone and there is everyone else.
-If 60s-70s Italian genre cinema--westerns and giallos in particular--found a market the world over--it's because of Ennio.
-Each of scores (and he's done over 500 films) is a blueprint for engagement with maximum ironic modernist counterpoint.
-As the filmic images and diegetic sounds unspool Morricone brings antithesis and counterbalance, ironic poise and unbearable intensity levied with winsome notes of lost childhood and operatic rock energy all embodied in a single sustained electric note.
-"So you don't know either?" she said.
+If 60s-70s Italian genre cinema--westerns and giallos in particular--found a market the world over, it's only because of Ennio.
+Each of his scores (and he's done over 500 films) is a blueprint for ironic modernist counterpoint.
+As the filmic images and diegetic sounds unspool, Morricone brings antithesis, guts, satire, ironic poise and unbearable intensity, all levied with winsome notes of lost childhood and operatic rock energy, and best of all, never uses an orchestra when a slide whistle will do.

 |top: Forbidden Photos of a Lady above Suspicion / bottom: Black Belly of the Tarantula|

-There are only a few working composers that get the Morricone touch, that continue and expand his approach in unique directions (away from classical and jazz influences and more towards avant garde and modernist) such as the great Hans Zimmer.
-But even he knows - Ennio rule (see Zimmer's "Ennio Morricone- My Inspiration").
+There are only a few working composers that get the Morricone touch, that continue and expand his approach in unique directions (away from classical and jazz influences, more towards avant garde and modernist) such as the great Hans Zimmer.
+But even he knows - Ennio rules (see Zimmer's "Ennio Morricone- My Inspiration").

 His music is so intensely personal and seems to speak to the individual.
 Much more than grand pieces that seem to speak to a crowd of people, each piece Morricone writes seems to be personal to the individual listening to it, and that’s a really amazing achievement. (full)And the best news about Ennio: there are a great many of his scores on LP and on engines like Spotify and Amazon Music, and a bunch of his movies are on Prime, to the point I can't even cover them all in one post.
 So there shall be three.
 First: these 7 groovy gialli, all from 1970-75, and all with decent HD or very good SD image on Prime... then, an equal number of westerns, then crime/corruption/communism!
-After all that, maybe you too can annoy your co-habitants with your obsessive swooning over his masterful use of music to enhance any scene until they too ask 'why Ennio?'
+After all that, maybe you too can annoy your co-habitants with your obsessive swooning over his masterful ability enhance any scene, until they never have to ask 'why Ennio?'
 Boinggg! zzzzZZZzcch (knife running down E bass string-- exeunt)

 (PS - Some of these have more than one upload -Autopsy and Cat O'Nine Tails for two- with different quality sources, so if you get a crap/SD/compressed one, try again)